anusha-uc/dashboard/README.md

 This is a web application to analyze,filter and visualize data.

 ## Main Features
-Here are just a few of the things that StockMo does well:
+Here are just a few of the things that Dashboard does well:

   - Smooth user interface to analyze, visualize and filter data.
   - Data analysis can be easily done through the bar graph.